abhiwalia15/HtmlPortfolio/README.md

             services,
             contact

-All of the above file are written in html language and styling is done with the help of CSS-styling.
+All of the above file are written in html language.

+For styling we have used seprate 'style.css' file and styling is done with the help of CSS-styling.